 Welcome to another “silly” evil idea that abuses bad design decisions, bad implementations and lazyness.
-It is the last of my ideas in a state of semi-disclosure so let’s move it to full-disclosure status.
+It is the last of my ideas in a state of semi-disclosure so let’s move it to full disclosure status.

-The full-disclosure discussion will probably never end.
+The full disclosure discussion will probably never end.
 There are too many interests at stake, mostly in opposite directions.
 For me it’s worrisome that (security) products are available with notorious design/implementation flaws which put customers at risk and fail on their purpose.
-The argument that it is full-disclosure that puts customers at risk is very hard to defend when companies themselves release poor code and have their marketing machines babbling nonsense.
+The argument that it is full disclosure that puts customers at risk is very hard to defend when companies themselves release poor code and have their marketing machines babbling nonsense.
 PCanywhere source code disclosure is a great example of this slackness regarding product security.
-Not the disclosure itself but the request to “stop using our product, which is so bad that it can’t resist a source code leak”.
+Not the disclosure itself but the request to stop using our product, which is so bad that it can’t resist a source code leak.
 Companies should care about their customers (and their employees by the way) not just bottom line metrics.

 So what is at stake here?
 I have tested a dozen Mac anti-virus products and all suffer from the same problem(s).
 The executive summary version of this is that these products can be (easily) runtime patched and disk patched, effectively disabling them.
 Those tested do not have even a simple checksum of their own binaries and they will happily run their modified code.
 Is this correct?
 I don’t think so!
-There’s not even the slightest effort to protect their binaries (ok, if I’m not mistaken, Eset tries to block debugging of their stuff).
+There’s not even the slightest effort to protect their binaries (ok, if I’m not mistaken, ESET tries to block debugging of their stuff).
 Is protecting their binaries a hard problem?
-Yes, but not an excuse for not doing anything.
+Yes, but not an excuse for not doing anything about it.

-Av-monster is a kernel extension that will search and runtime patch the anti-virus kernel module responsible to send the files to the userland scanning engine.
+AV-monster is a kernel extension that will search and runtime patch the anti-virus kernel module responsible to send the files to the userland scanning engine.
 To disk patch those binaries is even more trivial from an userland application.
 That is not fun, right?